Zahra120/nycda-backend-exam/part2.md

 after update
 before destroy
 after destroy
+- for example , we can  put a slug for posts if they don't have one, after create  the post.

 (It will be Great if you explain the hook again.
 I am not good in it.)